Zamiell/stardew-valley/Min-Max_Guide.md

 - If the floor is small, search it for an existing staircase before starting to kill enemies or mine rocks.
 (Do not bother to do this if the floor is medium/large, as it will be a huge waste of time.)
 - If the floor is small and you can see that there are 3 or less total enemies, kill all the the enemies first.
 This will increase your chance of spawning a staircase from a rock by 4%.
 - If there are 4 or more enemies on the floor, avoid all the enemies (if possible) and **only** mine rocks.
 The exception is if it is a "somewhat annoyed" or "very displeased" luck day; the 4% chance increase can help a lot in this case.
-- If you get lucky enough to randomly get a club weapon drop, you can use it to deal massive amounts of damage.
-See the [Hammers](#hammers) section above.
 - If you have a good weapon (e.g. from a fishing chest or a club drop from a slime), the above advice about ignoring enemies may not apply.
 Kill all the enemies on the floor if they are close and it will be fast.
 - You should pause at the beginning of every floor to avoid wasting time to the fade animation.
 (The in-game time continues to pass when the screen is fading in, but the game will not accept movement inputs.)
 - If you plan to pass out at the mines and you know that you know that you cannot reach the next elevator by 2 AM, then give up and farm copper/iron/gold until 2 AM (depending on what you need).